Kobe Bryant

-After the Lakers lost the 2004 NBA Finals, O'Neal was traded and Bryant became the cornerstone of the franchise.
-He led the NBA in scoring in the 2005–06 and 2006–07 seasons and was named league MVP in 2008.
-On January 22, 2006, he scored a career-high 81 points; the second most points scored in a single NBA game, behind Wilt Chamberlain's 100-point game.
-Bryant led the team to consecutive championships in 2009 and 2010, being named NBA Finals MVP on both occasions.
-He continued to be among the premier players in the league through the 2012–13 season, when he suffered a torn achilles tendon at age 34.
-His next two seasons were cut short by injuries to his knee and shoulder, respectively.
-Citing physical decline, Bryant retired after the 2015–16 season.
+After the Lakers lost the 2004 NBA Finals, O'Neal was traded and Bryant became the franchise's cornerstone.
+He led the NBA in scoring in the 2005–06 and 2006–07 seasons.
+On January 22, 2006, Bryant scored a career-high 81 points, the second most scored in a single NBA game behind Wilt Chamberlain's 100-point game.
+Bryant led the team to championships in 2009 and 2010, and was named NBA Finals MVP both times.
+He continued to be among the league's premier players through the 2012–13 season when he suffered a torn achilles tendon.
+The last years of his playing career were hampered by injuries and limited playing time.
+Bryant retired after the 2015–16 season, capping off his illustrious career with a 60-point performance in his final NBA game, leading the Lakers to a comeback victory over the Utah Jazz.
 In 2017, the Lakers retired both his Nos.
-8 and 24, making him the only player in NBA history to have multiple numbers retired by the same franchise.
+8 and 24, making Bryant the only player in NBA history to have multiple numbers retired by the same franchise.

 The all-time leading scorer in Lakers history, Bryant was the first guard in NBA history to play 20 seasons.
-His 18 All-Star designations are the second most all time, and he has the second most consecutive appearances as a starter.
-Bryant's four NBA All-Star Game MVP Awards are tied with Bob Pettit for the most in NBA history.
-He gave himself the nickname "Black Mamba" in the mid-2000s, and the epithet became widely adopted by the general public.
+His 18 All-Star designations are the third most ever, and his four NBA All-Star Game MVP Awards are tied with Bob Pettit for the most in history.
+Bryant gave himself the nickname Black Mamba in the mid-2000s, and the epithet became widely adopted by the public.
 He won gold medals on the 2008 and 2012 U.S. Olympic teams.
-In 2018, he won the Academy Award for Best Animated Short Film for the film Dear Basketball (2017).
+In 2018, Bryant won the Academy Award for Best Animated Short Film for Dear Basketball (2017), becoming the only person to win both an Olympic gold medal and an Oscar.

-Bryant died, along with his daughter Gianna and seven others, in a helicopter crash in Calabasas, California, in 2020.
-A number of tributes and memorials were subsequently issued, including renaming the All-Star MVP Award in his honor.
+In January 2020, Bryant and his 13-year-old daughter Gianna were among nine people who died in a helicopter crash in Calabasas, California.
+A number of tributes and memorials followed, and the All-Star Game MVP Award was renamed in Bryant's honor.